 Content is not driven by the teacher but by the student.
 It is the REVERSE APPROACH to how learning occurs in normal environments

-THE ACTIVATED SKILLS REMAIN AS THE TOOLBOX OF THE CHILD'S ACCESSIBLE SKILLS, TO BE USED AS REQUIRED.
+THE ACTIVATED THINKING SKILLS REMAIN AS THE TOOLBOX OF THE CHILD'S ACCESSIBLE SKILLS, TO BE USED AS REQUIRED.

 Thinking is no longer attached to a topic or subject, but is vividly seen as a tool in the child's mind, at the child's command.
+A child can use daily life challenges as situations to exercise the new and explicit thinking skills and solve those challenges.

 They are empowered with the feeling of being the control center of learning, and equipped with and understanding that the brain grows new neural networks when they make an effort.
 There is a physical and tangible change.